EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 What follows is (hopefully) a better default.
 If you agree with the goals of this format, feel free to use it as a starting point in your own interview process.

-# Goals
+## Goals

 The differentiating goal is to find the overlap between your team's needs and a candidate's strengths, then plan the specific candidate's interview to highlight those strengths.

 The other goals are to:
 - be as accurate as possible within the constraints of time expectations
-- remove bias from the process as much as possible
+- remove as much bias as possible from the process
 - provide a fair and consistent experience to candidates
 - be transparent throughout

-You may notice that "plan the specific candidate's interview" and "provide a ... consistent experience to candidates" are at odds, but we'll find a compromise.
+You may notice that "plan the specific candidate's interview" and "provide a ... consistent experience to candidates" are at odds, but we'll explore a compromise below.

-# Summary (tl;dr)
+## Summary (tl;dr)

 The key takeaways are: